 Par 3

-The shortest hole on the course is usually a par 3, but that doesn’t always mean it’s easy.
-It can be as long as 260 yards for men and 220 yards for women.
-Most golfers hit an iron off the tee, and the expectation is for the golfer to be on the green in one stroke.
-A golfer would then have 2 putts to get the ball in the cup for par if they hit the GIR on a par 3.
-Two putts from there would get you a par in golf.
-If you miss the green in regulation, you can still save par by chipping close and making the putt.
-This is called scrambling.
+The shortest hole on the course is usually a par 3 in golf, but that doesn’t always mean it’s easy, it can play as long as 260 yards for men and 220 yards for women.
+Most golfers hit an iron off the tee, since the expectation is to reach the green in a single stroke.
+From there, two putts get you a par.
+Miss the green in regulation (GIR) and you can still save par by chipping close and making the putt, a skill known as scrambling.

 Par 4